 It’s often forgotten that the LMS was, in the early days, the prime mover for shifting people away from pure classroom delivery.
 This is still an issue in many organisations but at least they effected a move, at the enterprise level, away from often lacklustre and expensive classroom courses.
 In fact, with blended learning, you can manage your pantheon of delivery channels, including classroom delivery, through your LMS (classroom planning is often included).

 Scale has many meanings.
-Do you want 24/7, on-demand, self-paced, secure, location flexible, responsive, multi-language, relevant to your future, global & local, affordable, value-added learning?
+Do you want 24/7, on-demand, self-paced, secure, location flexible, responsive, multi-language, global and local, affordable, value-added learning?
 Without technology this is undoable.
 An LMS not only gives you scalability, it makes you think on scale and solve the problems that scalable solutions bring.
 This has been made much easier by metered, cloud delivery.

 3. Controls chaos